 Helping Leaders Take Their Organizations to the Next Level: This checklist is a guide for individuals looking to start a nonprofit in Mississippi.
 Listed are over 20 activities that best encourages successful establishment of a 501c3 nonprofit.

 This class is designed for beginners, as well as practiced grant writers who need to understand the elements of a proposal and how to successfully integrate each into a successful proposal, as well as the process for successful grant research.
 This workshop will cover basic grant writing objectives, the seven elements of almost every proposal, customizing proposals, locating grants and funding opportunities, developing relationships with funders, and grant management.
 This workshop is will also help you learn how to conduct successful grant research.
 You will hear real stories and the do’s and don’ts of grant writing.
 Our trainer, Jan Eastman is an at-large board member of the Center and has worked with nonprofit organizations across Mississippi and Louisiana.
-She has over 30 years in grant development and research and has garnered millions of dollars for nonprofits she works with.
+She has over 30 years in grant development and research and has garnered millions of dollars for nonprofits.
 Some of what you will learn: Conduct research Develop a needs statement Create a budget

 Excellence in Action (EIA) Nonprofit Management Designation Program is the Center’s signature professional development and management training program for nonprofit executives and board members based on 10 best practices of nonprofit management excellence.
 The curriculum is taught in a 2-day accelerated classroom style environment, with interactive group exchange, self-guided learning and post class assignments.
 The EIA program is best suited to nonprofit leaders with 3-5 years of nonprofit management experience.
 We encourage you to take advantage of the special rate offered through support from the Mississippi Gulf Coast Community Foundation for this particular EIA class.
 EIA provides instruction on the following topics: Board Governance Financial Management Fundraising and Development Human Resources and Professional Development Information Technology Planning and Purpose Programmatic Effectiveness Public Policy and Advocacy Strategic Alliances Transparency and Accountability